Skip to content

 If your device is a mobile phone, we recommend that you prioritize LKM mode; if your device is an emulator, WSA, or Waydroid, we recommend that you prioritize GKI mode.

-LKM Installation
+LKM installation

 Get the official firmware